-The European Space Agency (ESA) is due to receive a first of its kind prototype microgravity printer for additive manufacturing in space.
-The machine in question, the Additive Layer Manufacturing breadboard machine, is specifically for printing on-board the international space station and other outer space locations.
-The entire project is under the umbrella of the MELT Project, a joint-venture between 5 different companies.
+The European Space Agency (ESA) is to receive a first of its kind prototype microgravity 3D printer for additive manufacturing in space.
+The machine in question, the Additive Layer Manufacturing Breadboard machine, is specifically for printing on-board the international space station and other outer space locations.

 Active Space then provided their help with bespoke electrical goods for harsh environments.
 Finally, Portuguese 3D printing technology startup BEEVERYCREATIVE provided the overall design for the 3D printer.
 They also created of the operating system and software for the microgravity printer prototype.